Matthew-Flint/Product-Preview-Card-Component/README.md

 ### What I learned

-This was more challenging than my previous projects as I had to get the image to change to a completely different source when the screen reached a certain size.
-I ended up styling the mobile image to disappear by default and then turn it back on with the desktop one turned off usiong a media query, like this:
+This was more challenging than my previous projects, as I had to get the image to change to a completely different source when the screen reached a certain size.
+I ended up styling the mobile image to disappear by default and then turn it back on with the desktop one turned off using a media query, like this:

 ```css
 .image-desktop {